Stratacache Tower

-Stratacache Tower, also known as Kettering Tower, is a high-rise office building located in Dayton, Ohio.
-The Stratacache Tower was built in 1970 and is currently the tallest building in the city.
+STRATACACHE Tower, also known as Kettering Tower, is a high-rise office building located in Dayton, Ohio.
+STRATACACHE Tower was built in 1970 and is currently the tallest building in the city.
 Lorenz Williams Inc. was the firm responsible for construction of the building.
-Stratacache Tower has 30 floors and is 124 meters or 405 feet tall.
+STRATACACHE Tower has 30 floors and is 124 meters or 405 feet tall.

-The Stratacache Tower has its own zip code: 45423.
+STRATACACHE Tower has its own zip code: 45423.

 History

 The building opened for business in 1972.
 The property was originally named Winters Bank Tower and served as the headquarters for Winters Bank.
 After Bank One, which was headquartered in Columbus, acquired Winters Bank, the building owner, Virginia Kettering, the daughter-in-law of inventor Charles F. Kettering, changed the name to Kettering Tower.

 In 2005, a New York investment firm, Kettering Tower Partners LLC, bought the Kettering Tower for $21.9 million, or $45.63 per square foot.
 The Kettering Tower owner defaulted on the mortgage and the property was sold to Bank of America for $10.8 million at a Montgomery County Sheriff's Auction in 2011.
 In 2012, Albert Macanian of Dunkirk Realty, paid only $6.4 million for the property.
-In 2019 it was sold for 13 million to Stratacache, which makes digital signs and monitors for restaurants and retail as well virtual and augmented reality software for retail, and which intends to make the building its new headquarters.

-The tower was later rebranded as Stratacache Tower.
+In 2019 it was sold for $13 million to STRATACACHE, which makes digital signs and monitors for restaurants and retail as well as virtual and augmented reality software for retail.
+The tower was later rebranded as STRATACACHE Tower, serving as global headquarters for the company.